wf4ever/ro-manager/src/README.md

 * The sample scripts are written to run under BASH
 * Python pip utility, or git, depending on the installation option used.

-Some parts of rdflib rely on `pyparsing` but the default version (2.0 or later) works only with Python 3.0.
-To overcome this, manually install `pyparsing-1.5.7` _before_ installing RO Manager, thus:

-    pip install "pyparsing<=1.5.7"

-(I found that doing this after attempting to install the 2.0 version did not work, even if I tried `pip uninstall pypi`.
-So it's probably safest to do this immediately after creating a new virtual Python environment.)

 ## Installation overview